-It’s the Twiniversity Community’s top pick as the best bottles for breastfed babies.
+It’s the Twiniversity Community’s top pick as the best bottle for breastfed babies.
 The downside is that there are a lot of parts to wash, but they are top-rack dishwasher safe with a good dishwasher basket.

 REAL TALK TIME: Be careful when shopping!
 Dr. Brown’s actually has a few different versions of their amazing bottles.
 The Options+ is the latest one and, truthfully, the best.
-Many consider the Dr. Brown’s bottles the best bottles for breastfed babies with reflux and the best bottles for breastfed babies with gas.
+Many consider Dr. Brown’s bottles the best bottles for breastfed babies with reflux and the best bottles for breastfed babies with gas.

 Another favorite is the Philips Avent Natural Baby Bottle.
 This is another that is considered the best bottle for breastmilk because of

-Avent features something called Airflex vent technology which is integrated into each nipple to reduce feeding issues by venting air away from your tot’s tummy.
+Avent features something called Airflex vent technology, which is integrated into each nipple to reduce feeding issues by venting air away from your tot’s tummy.

 Twiniversity Moms Say: “We used Avent naturals.
 We started with Dr. Brown’s but there all of the parts were exhausting to clean.
 My boys didn’t have colic issues.
 We tried Avent with no issues, and never looked back!”
 Alisha S.

-Are Playtex bottles good for breastfed babies?
+Are Playtex bottles good bottles for breastfed babies?

-Some Twiniversity moms also liked the Playtex Baby Nurser with Drop-Ins Liners.
+Some Twiniversity moms also liked the Playtex Baby Nurser with Drop-In Liners.
 A few moms consider this to be a true breastfeeding bottle since they consider it to be the most sanitary because you have to change the liner each and every time.

 The downside is, if you are someone who’s trying to be a little bit more green, despite the fact that they are recyclable, the liners are still made of plastic that can’t be reused.
-So as far as what the best bottles for breastfed babies are, and you are trying to reduce your carbon footprint, this may not be the one for you.
+So, as far as what the best bottles for breastfed babies are, and if you are trying to reduce your carbon footprint, this may not be the one for you.